gdsbook/book/notebooks/02_geospatial_computational_environment.md

-the detail of reproducible work specific to a given project: what data is used, how it is read, cleaned, and transformed; what algorithms are used, how they are combined; how each figure in the project is generated, etc. Stronger guidance on how to write notebooks in efficient ways is also emerging (e.g. {cite}`Rule_2019`), so this too represents an evolving set of practices which we document incompletely in the following sections.
+the detail of reproducible work specific to a given project: what data is used, how it is read, cleaned, and transformed; what algorithms are used, how they are combined; how each figure in the project is generated, etc. Stronger guidance on how to write notebooks in efficient ways is also emerging (e.g., {cite}`Rule_2019`), so this too represents an evolving set of practices which we document incompletely in the following sections.

 ### Open source packages